ethandacat/bot-beta/README.md

 ## Anticipated Features:
 The following features may or may not come out in the future.
 Stay tuned!
 * Changelog and version control command
-* A blacklist command which blacklists the comic.
-Only "valid" people can blacklist.
 * A command which the bot will give you all the information of an account on the forum given the username.
 * The "run" command where you would enter a code and it would give the result.
 2 languages: Python and C++.
 (Credit to [ethandacat](https://github.com/ethandacat) for requesting this feature.
 This feature is also a tribute to the end of service for catscobot.)
 * A "fortune" command that outputs a random Magic 8 Ball response.
 In honor, discobot.